last updated 30/05/2018

 – Minimize what you carry outside the vehicle.
 This might be stuff on the roof, in the tray, hanging on your bullbar or hanging out the window.
 Anything outside the car will contribute to additional wind resistance and therefore fuel consumption.

 – If you are not concerned about safety, slipstream trucks.
 This is also called drafting.
 Big road trains are best.
 They leave a large low pressure region in their wake which reduces drag of the following vehicle.
 However it’s a very dangerous practice.
 Your whole field of view is obscured by the truck.
 You can’t see anything ahead.
 You could sideswipe an oncoming car or cyclist or other obstacle since you could drift outside of the truck’s wheel tracks and you can’t see what’s coming.
 Something could fall off the truck and slam you right in the face.
 You’ll probably die.
-Even if none of that happens you’ll be breathing in the truck’s toxic exhaust for long periods of time which isn’t good.
+Even if none of that happens you’ll be breathing in the truck’s toxic exhaust for long periods of time and probably get cancer.

 – Avoid external modifications to the vehicle.
 Anything from bullbars to canopies to roof racks all negatively impact fuel economy.